 Young people should be consulted about how they might best participate in the planning processes that affect them.
 The following considerations have been recommended by a group of young people:

-- They should always be asked where they would like to meet.
-Some like home, some like school, some liked being taken out and all appreciated having appointments made prior to visits;
+- They should always be asked where they would like to meet such as home, school, out in the community and appointments should be made prior to visits;

 - They liked speaking to workers on their own.
 They did not like being sent upstairs or excluded when the worker visited parents and carers, so visit them at another time when the young person isn't there;